Find Affordable College Courses

 Memphis, TN

 Out of the 124 schools in the Southeast Region that were part of this year’s ranking, University of Memphis landed the # 5 spot on the list.
-Located in the city of Memphis, UofM is a public college with a very large student population.
+Located in the large city of Memphis, UofM is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at UofM are $14,088 per year.
 The average amount in student loans that Fine Arts majors at UofM take out while working on their Bachelor's Degree is $27,362.